jongyunhur/jongyunhur.github.io/_pages/about.md

 Hello
 I am an undergraduate student currently studying AI Convergence at Soongsil University.
 My primary research interest lies at computer architecture and hardware-software co-design.
 I am passionate about understanding how hardware and software interact to design next-generation computer architectures and hardware accelerators.

-I maintain technology blogs in English (on this site) and Korean ([Tistory](https://risolvere.tistory.com/)), sharing insights on projects and research across different communities.
+I maintain technology blogs in English (on this site) and Korean ([Tistory](https://risolvere.tistory.com/)), sharing insights on projects and research.

 For my full Curriculum Vitae, please refer to the [CV page](https://jongyunhur.github.io/cv/).